poan21/TicTacToe-FinalVersion/README.md

 ### Playing field

 The playing field used is 15x15cm and drawn on a regular piece of paper.
 The playing pieces were made out of cardboard with the size 4x4cm and has O's and X's ontop of them.
+Look at the picture below on how the playing field should be, the calibration program will help you place it in the correct spot.
+You can keep the paper in place by placing something heavy on it, or use some tape.

 #### Setup should look like this